james18lpc/GibbsMeasure/README.md

 * `Mathlib`: Material missing from existing Mathlib developments
 * `Prereqs`: New developments to be integrated to Mathlib

-### Current progress

-The project is not yet finished.
-The following table details live which files are unfinished, and how many 'sorries' (unproven statements) remain in each file.

-{% include sorries.md %}

 ## What next?

 On top of the new developments, there are many basic lemmas needed for this project that are currently missing from Mathlib.

-Here is the list of files that do not depend on any other LeanAPAP file, indicating they are good candidates for upstreaming to Mathlib:

-{% include files_to_upstream.md %}

 ## Build the Lean files